-The counseling arm of the Miller Business Resource Center offers patrons, ages 14 and up, a variety of free services designed to assist them in their quest for a career.
+The counseling arm of the Miller Business Center offers patrons, ages 14 and up, a variety of free services designed to assist them in their quest for a career.
 A one-on-one relationship ensures individualized attention.

 Patrons heading for college or vocational training can find guidance, options, test-taking pointers, and financial aid possibilities.
 Young adults seeking a first job can avail themselves of occupational research and help with employment applications.
 Job-seekers can take advantage of guidance resumes, cover letter preparation, interviewing and networking strategies.
 Patrons can access employment directories and specialized resources including out-of-state newspapers.
 Career-changers may wish to take the Strong Interest Inventory or the Myers-Briggs personality indicator and receive information on continuing/adult education opportunities.